There was an error with your log in

 • An experienced UIAGM Mountain Guide with extensive knowledge of the area

-• 3 or 6 days of guided ski touring, depending on your chosen itinerary
+• 3 days of ski touring

 Add-ons (can be arranged at an additional cost, let us know if interested):